 This is hard-hitting journalism that we’re bringing you on from the show.
 Brent Deterding brings you the answers and honesty, saying, “I do it with panache because that’s my style,” which are two of the choices.
 That’s it.
 We could get more ridiculous, but now everybody’s saying, “Please tie this off.
 No one knows even what you’re talking about anymore.”

 Thank you for joining us.
 For more information on all that’s good in the world of cybersecurity and everything that is keeping the world tight.
 Imagine we’re talking about humans, the impact that they might have, and what’s going on.
-You can find this @Hello_Elevate on Twitter, LinkedIn, and Facebook, and ElevateSecurity.com.
+You can find us on LinkedIn and Facebook, and ElevateSecurity.com.
 You can find me at @PackMatt73.
 Brent, if people look for you anywhere, specifically, where should they go or just look you up on LinkedIn?

 LinkedIn is where I live.